Four Reasons Why Remote Work is Here to Stay

 As a result of giving workers the opportunity to work on their own terms, workers are more motivated and excited to deliver successful projects, without the constraints of a traditional office environment.

-In sum, transitioning the American workplace from in-office to in-home is a positive consequence of COVID-19 for both the employer and employee.
+In sum, transitioning the American workplace from in-office to in-home is positive for both employer and employee.
 Thus, we can anticipate many companies remaining virtual once related restrictions are lifted.

 How to Ease the Transition